daniilidis-group/ffmpeg_image_transport_tools/README.md

 This should produce files ``video_*.h265``, one for each camera, which again you can turn into a mp4 file using ffmpeg.

+## License

+This software is issued under the Apache License Version 2.0.